 If access to any records is restricted this will be noted in the finding aids.
 Staff will advise researchers of the appropriate access application procedure.

 A call slip or online request must be completed for each item (including volumes and part files).
-There is a general limit of five items per retrieval per researcher and ten items per offsite retrieval.
-Onsite retrievals occur two times daily: at 10am for records ordered before 4pm the previous work day afternoon, and 1pm for records ordered before 12pm.
+There is a general limit of 10 items per researcher per day for onsite items and 10 items per offsite retrieval.
+Retrievals occur once a day and items are available at 12 noon.
 Offsite retrievals occur on the business day following the request.

 Conditions of use

 Researchers are asked to respect the physical integrity of the records while handling them.
 These records are unique and cannot be replaced.
 Failure to comply with these conditions may result in access to records being withdrawn.